Special Effects (F/X) -

 |Film Title/Year and Description of Visual-Special Effects|

-Although nominated for the Best Visual Effects Academy Awards Oscar, the film lost to Inception (2010) (see below).
+Although nominated for the Best Visual Effects Academy Awards Oscar, the film lost to Inception (2010).

-Many now common-place features of the Harry Potter films are actually special effects magic, often unnoticed or blending in seamlessly with the story, e.g.
+Many now common-place features of the Harry Potter films were actually special effects magic, often unnoticed or blending in seamlessly with the story, e.g.

 In this particular film, notable action scenes were the flight to the Burrow on thestrals and brooms (and Hagrid's harrowing motorbike encounter with traffic, and tunnel, and Death-Eater attacks), and the two wand shoot-outs (in the coffee-house and in Malfoy Manor).

 Extremely advanced special effects techniques were used in the early scene in which 6 doppelganger Harry Potters were created, by having six of Harry's friends (George, Fred, Ron, Hermione, Fleur and Mundungus) drink Polyjuice Potion at Privet Drive.
 The multiple Harrys were designed to thwart the coming attack of Voldemort and his Death-Eaters.